kubewarden/kubewarden.io/content/blog/2022/11/deprecation-policy.md

 date: 2022-11-04
 ---

-It's fact of life: As the Kubernetes API evolves, it's periodically reorganized or upgraded.
-This means the old API is [deprecated and later removed](https://kubernetes.io/docs/reference/using-api/deprecation-policy/#deprecating-parts-of-the-api).
+It's fact of life: as the Kubernetes API evolves, it's periodically reorganized or upgraded.
+This means some Kubernetes resources can be [deprecated and later removed](https://kubernetes.io/docs/reference/using-api/deprecation-policy/#deprecating-parts-of-the-api).

 We deserve to easily keep track of those deprecations and removals.
 For that, we have just released